Reviews (1-12 of 12)

 Feature Scorecard Summary

 MeisterTask is a task management and collaboration tool.
-It aims to let teams manage tasks in a beautifully designed and customizable environment, with is designed to be intuitive.
+It aims to let teams manage tasks in a beautifully designed and customizable environment, which is designed to be intuitive.
 The vendor says MeisterTask's project boards adapt to any team’s workflow, making it suitable for managing everything from software sprints to editorial calendars.
 According to the vendor, while other task management apps often only visualize work, MeisterTask takes it one step further by automating recurring steps in users' workflows to help them work more efficiently and consistently.

-MeisterTask is developed by Meister, the company behind the popular online mind mapping tool MindMeister.
+MeisterTask is developed by Meister, the company behind the online mind mapping tool MindMeister.
 An integration between MindMeister and MeisterTask enables users to turn their brainstorms directly into agile project boards and their ideas into actionable tasks.

 MeisterTask is available as a web app and offers apps for Mac, Windows, iPhone, iPad, Apple Watch and Android devices.
 The mobile apps come with offline functionality so users can stay on top of their to-dos even when not connected to the internet.